• Skip to primary navigation

 Embellishing the top circles with distress spray.

 If you want you can further embellish the circle with paint or markers.
-I used some of my distressed oxide spray in walnut stain.
+I used some of my distressed oxide spray in walnut stain for a touch of vintage charm.

 Adding napkin butterfly and pot of pansies with mod podge to book page.